nadira30/7641-Group-Project/README.md

 #### Data Preprocessing Method Implemented for BERT:

 We preprocessed our original text into input features BERT can read.
 The process is tokenizing and converting our original text into token IDs that can be read by the algorithm.
 The words are tokenized based on the vocabulary dictionary it was pretrained on (vocabulary size of 30,522 words), and unknown words are broken down into smaller words contained in the dictionary.
 Maximum sequence length is also specified so we can pad all sequences into the same length.
-However, please note that the final sequence length would be larger than specified since BERT tokenizer breaks unknown words into multiple small known words.
+However, please note that the final sequence length would be larger than specified since the BERT tokenizer breaks unknown words into multiple small known words.

-Since BERT algorithm can only accept sentence lengths up to 512 words, we need to preprocess our data (long news) to feed into the algorithm.
+Since the BERT algorithm can only accept sentence lengths up to 512 words, we need to preprocess our data (long news) to feed into the algorithm.
 To do so, we follow the idea from this paper and segment each of the text into multiple subtexts of no longer than 150 words.
-The subtexts will have some overlapping, specifically, the last 30 words for first subtext will be the first 30 words of the second subtext.
+The subtexts will have some overlapping, specifically, the last 30 words for the first subtext will be the first 30 words of the second subtext.

 We incorporated several data preprocessing steps to prepare the news text data for BERT and logistic regression: